• Our Rooms

 Red Room (3-4)

-The Red room children enjoy a large outdoor environment with a bike track and plenty of green turf to kick a ball, climb up the teepee or walk the bridge over the dry creek bed.
+The Red Room children enjoy a large outdoor environment with a bike track and large sandpit.
+There is plenty of natural grass to kick a ball, challenge themselves to complete the obstacle course or develop their imagination on the large stage hut.

 broken image